wp-plugins/blue-admin/readme.txt

 Version: 12.06.04
 License: GPLv2 or later

 This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.
-Read more about [Blue Admin](http://tech.lineshjose.com/introducing-blue-admin/).

 == Description ==